 Ear infections are VERY rare in our family, but this is the protocol I’ve used each time; and neither of my kids have taken an antibiotic in over eight years.

 Natural remedies work safely, effectively, and quickly for ear infections in adults and children.
 I hope you’ll feel empowered to reduce antibiotic use in your home and give some of these remedies a try next time you’re faced with an ear infection!

 Have you used natural remedies for ear infections before?
 Do you have other natural remedies for ear infections you can add to this list?

-Disclaimer: This post is for informational purposes only and is not intended to diagnose, treat, or cure.
+Disclaimer: This post is for informational purposes only and is not intended to diagnose, treat, or cure any condition or disease.
 It is also not a replacement for proper medical care provided by a licensed practitioner.
-You are in charge of your healthcare.
+You are responsible for your healthcare.

 7 dinners, 2 desserts, prep steps, & printable shopping list...